zuzannaBie/paper/paper.md

 One of the cats seems to be a form of a black hole.
 # Simulations

-We simlate how the black hole of a cat swells light.
+We simulate how the black hole of a cat swells light.

+# Methodology

+We expose the black hole cat to the sun and embrace the darkness that he creates.